 In this part the student will:

 - Learn what benefits factoring offers to a growing business

 - Discuss differences and similarities between Factoring and Forfeiting

 - What Invoice Discounting is and how it compares to Factoring.

-Gain a good understanding of Forfaiting, Factoring and Invoice Discounting.
+Gain a good understanding of Forfeiting, Factoring, and Invoice Discounting.

-the bank facilitates the settlement of payment between international importers and
+the Bank facilitates the settlement of payment between international importers and exporters by

 to the exporter than open account transactions.